Parable of the Wheat and Weeds of Jesus Unveiled—

 Separation from the World

 Lastly, the distinction of being “good seed” also implies a separation from the world and its influences.
-These individuals are cultivated by God, nurtured by His teachings, and destined for a future that aligns with His divine plan.
-This separation is not just about moral purity but also about being chosen for a divine purpose, (James 4:4).
+God cultivates these individuals, nurtures them with His teachings, and destines them for a future that aligns with His divine plan.
+This separation is not just about moral purity but also about choosing people for a divine purpose (James 4:4).

 Read: